h-Klok/StatsWithJuliaBook/README.md

 This repository is a collection of all 200+ code blocks contained in the book.
 See the [Draft version of the book](https://statisticswithjulia.org/index.html).

+You may also wish to visit the books dedicated [website](https://statisticswithjulia.org/).

 ## The book is comprised of the following ten chapters and three appendices:

 1. Introducing Julia